ChiedozieObidile/Dispenser/README.md

 1. Deploy the contract to a Stacks testnet.
 2. Use the Stacks CLI or a dApp to interact with the contract functions.
 3. Create test proposals, vote with different accounts, and verify correct behavior.
+4. Test batch voting and batch execution functionality.
-4. Attempt unauthorized actions to ensure security measures are working.
+5. Attempt unauthorized actions to ensure security measures are working.

 ## Future Improvements